Amex Credit Limit Increase Guide: (How to Request) [2019]

 Getting an Amex credit limit increase is pretty straight forward.
-However, there are a few things you should know like how big of an increase you should request and how long you need to wait before requesting your increase.
+However, there are a few things you should know like how big of an increase you request and how long you need to wait before requesting.
+This article will walk you through everything you need to know about these requests.

 What is an Amex credit limit increase?

-An Amex credit limit increase is an easy (and sometimes instant) way to increase the spending limit on your credit card by increasing the amount of available credit you have access to.
+An Amex credit limit increase is an easy (and sometimes instant) way to increase the limit on your credit card.

-Why would you want an increased credit limit?
+Why would you want in increased credit limit?

 How do you get an Amex credit limit increase?